 Last October the City of Melbourne announced the largest investment in its history to renew the Queen Victoria Market, creating one of the world’s great market precincts.

-We are on our way to developing the master plan to make this happen and have now completed the second phase of community engagement.
+We are on our way to developing a master plan to make this happen and are continuing to engage with the community, market shoppers and traders.

-This feedback will inform the development of a draft master plan which will be released in May 2015 for further community comment before being presented to Council in June.
+This feedback will help inform the development of the draft master plan, which will be released in May 2015 for further community comment before being presented to Council in June.